DeceasedWolf/ece198/ESP-system.md

    - The receiver mirrors the applied state back into `room:<id>:reported`/`state:room:<id>` so that dashboards or the sender itself can confirm what actually happened.
 4. Heartbeats (`room:<id>:online`) allow external monitors—and the sender, if desired—to detect a lost receiver.
 When a receiver drops offline, the sender will continue to queue commands in Redis until the heartbeat resumes and the receiver resynchronizes via `pullSnapshot()`.
 5. Any time the receiver reboots or loses Redis it re-provisions (if needed), announces its room, replays the last desired snapshot, and then drains pending commands—keeping the two devices eventually consistent without manual intervention.

+## Website UI
+- Lives under `website/` as a lightweight Node.js server (no external npm dependencies).
+- `GET /` lets a user enter a room id, while `GET /room/<id>` renders the occupant UI for that room.
+- The Quiet Hours form posts to `/room/<id>/quiet-hours`, updating `room:<id>:cfg` with the selected sleep and wake times (bumping the `version` so the sender logs the change).
+- Override buttons post to `/room/<id>/override`, which writes `{ "enabled": true|false, "ver": N, "updated_at": epoch, "source": "website" }` to `room:<id>:override`.
+- An API endpoint (`GET /api/rooms/<id>`) returns the merged schedule plus override snapshot for integration tests or dashboards.
+- Because the sender polls `room:<id>:override` every couple of seconds, a website toggle immediately changes the bedside control panel’s mode, and hardware button presses write back to the same key so the UI stays up to date.

 ## Summary
 - The receiver is the authoritative actuator: it provisions, applies, and reports state while keeping Redis updated with heartbeats and telemetry.